beingaryan/Sign-To-Speech-Conversion/README.md

 <a href="https://www.buymeacoffee.com/beingaryan" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ## :innocent: Motivation
+A language interpreter is used by deaf people to seek help for translating their thoughts to normal people.
+There’s a need for a system to automatically recognize the sign language gestures, which will lead to the minimization of the gap between deaf people and ordinary people in the society.
+Communication in sign language involves body movements, especially of hand, arms and some facial expressions.
+Ordinary people are not able to decode such gestures. </br></br>
+Lack of efficient gesture detection system designed specifically for the differently abled, motivates us as a team to do something great in this field.
+The proposed work aims at converting such sign gestures into a speech that can be understood by normal people.

 Unable to communicate verbally is a disability.
 In order to communicate there are many ways, one of the most popular methods is the use of predefined sign languages.
 The purpose of this project is to bridge the __'research gap'__ and to contribute to recognize __'American sign languages(ASL)'__ with maximum efficiency.
 This repository focuses on the recognition of ASL in real time, converting predicted characters to sentences and output is generated in terms of voice formats.
 The system is trained by convolutional neural networks for the classification of __'26 alphabets'__ and one extra alphabet for null character.
 The proposed work has achieved an efficiency of __'99.88%'__ on the test set.